Health Care Management

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Health Care Management.
-About 0.3% of those with this major are international students.
+Students from other countries are interested in Health Care Management, too.
+About 0.6% of those with this major are international students.

 How Much Do Health Care Management Majors Make?